 (b) Mortality.-Mortality rates by age have been improving since the turn of the century for both sexes and for virtually all ages up to 60, with very little change above that age.
-Both the National Resources Committee study of 1938 and the National Resources Planning Board study of 1943 make assumptions of a future improvement in mortality, as plausibly indicated by past history.
-The latter study allowed for appreciably less improvement in mortality at the older ages than did the former, especially beyond age 75.
+The National Resources Committee study of 1938, the National Resources Planning Board study of 1943, and the Bureau of the Census report of 1948, all make assumptions of a future improvement in mortality, as plausibly indicated by past history.

 In the low-cost assumptions, as mentioned previously, no improvement in mortality rates at any age is assumed.
-However, in the high-cost assumptions, considerable improvement is assumed, with even more at the older ages than the most optimistic assumption of the National Resources Planning Board.
+However, in the highcost assumptions, considerable improvement is assumed, with even more at the older ages than the most optimistic assumption of the National Resources Planning Board for the ultimate condition of the year 2000.
 Although both sets of assumptions are arbitrary, they may reasonably bound, for the purposes of this report, the range within which mortality rates will fall.
 If the range between them seems wide, it should be recalled that no allowance has been made for the effects of such diverse factors as: The application of new discoveries to the prevention of disease, to the impairments caused by disease, and to premature deaths; the possibilities of increasing the survival of impaired lives for only temporary periods; and the effects of future uses of atomic energy.

-Mortality rates are of major importance for estimates of future benefits for the aged and of importance also in determining potential deaths among younger fathers which will give rise to widowed mothers' and children's survivor benefits and ultimately to aged widows' benefits.
+Mortality rates are of major importance for estimates of future benefits for the aged and of importance also in determining potential deaths among the younger fathers which will give rise to widowed mothers' and children's survivor benefits and ultimately to aged widows' benefits.
 Continuous study must be given to this important element.

 (c) Marital and family composition.-Marital relationships by age have great significance for old-age and survivors insurance costs because the system provides benefits for aged wives and widows.
-A woman over 65 cannot draw both the primary benefit based on her own earnings and a full wife's or widow's benefit based on her husband's earnings.
+A woman over 65 cannot draw both the primary benefit based on her own earnings and a full wife's or widow's benefits based on her husband's earnings.
 Hence, it is necessary to consider both the marital status of the female covered workers and also the exits from this group because of marriage.
-It is anticipated that there will be a relatively large offset on account of this provision which prohibits duplication of benefits.
+It is anticipated that there will be a relatively large cost offset on account of this provision which prohibits duplication of benefits.
 The experience to date is extremely limited in this respect, since this factor will not be of major importance until some 30 or 40 years hence when the vast bulk of the current female workers, those in their twenties and thirties, have attained the minimum retirement age.